 Hopefully, you left your old employer on a positive note.
 Because you don't know what can happen when you start a new job, it makes good sense to leave a job on the best terms possible.

 Even if you diligently check out the company, your future manager, and your co-workers as best you can, the job might not be how you'd imagined it and working for the company might not be what you expected.

-It happens, but before you ask for your old job back be sure that you want it.
-Even if you can go back, and you may not be able to, think about why you decided to leave your employer.
-If nothing has changed, other than you don't like your new job, it may be better to continue your job search for a position that's a better fit.
+It happens, but before you ask for your old job back, be very sure that you want it.
+Even if you could go back, you might not be able to.
+It's also important to think about why you decided to leave your old employer.
+If nothing has changed, other than you not liking your new job, it might be better to continue your job search for a position that's a better fit.

 Should You Ask for Your Job Back?

 Does it make sense to ask for your job back?
 You resigned for a reason.
 Is the fact that the new job isn't working out a good enough reason to return to a situation that you have recently left?
 Or, does it make sense to look for another new job and move on?

 Think seriously about what you would have to lose—or gain—if you quit the new job and started over.
 Or, consider staying at the new position while carefully (and confidentially) restarting your job search.

 If you’re stressed even thinking about going to work, and you can't see any options for changing the dynamic at your new workplace, it might be time to move back or move on to something else.

 There may be a way you can discreetly discuss the situation with your new manager.
 After all, the company may be having second thoughts as well.
 If you do, don’t mention how much you hate your job.
 Instead, review the possible options for what to do next before you start a conversation or make any decisions.